henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/use-case-descriptions.md

 ### User guesses an incorrect answer

-1. User is a game session using their device
+1. User is in a game session using their device
 2. User is prompted with a story line with a missing word
 3. User types/says a word that is an incorrect answer
 4. User clicks the 'Confirm' button